kjyotishman48/PWA_REACT_APP/README.md

 The front-end is fully responsive

-In the search bar enter a place name (city, town or village) and press enter
+In the search bar enter a place name (city, town or any valid place name) and press enter

 The current weather of the place will be rendered in the front end below the search bar